cbroome/homepage/src/posts/20250908-ai-in-interviewing.md

 At a couple companies I applied to I was offered the option of getting my resume screened by a human or by an AI.
 On one I chose the human, and on the other I chose the AI.
 Neither called me in for additional interviews.

 I absorbed this climate and started to modulate my behavior.
-Some videos of interviewers catching phony candidates on vid calls made its way onto my feed.
+[Some videos of interviewers catching phony candidates on vid calls made its way onto my feed](https://www.linkedin.com/posts/dawid-moczadlo_wtf-developer-used-ai-to-alter-his-appearance-activity-7292604406464671744-T_Nw?utm_source=social_share_send&utm_medium=member_desktop_web&rcm=ACoAAAQdbV0BmZXw-KhnEauMmIInbS4OeP-uz2Q).
 “Your video looks weird.
 Can you do me a favor and just wave your hand in front of your face?”
 The interviewer asks.
-The interviewee immediately gets flustered and ultimately ends the interview himself.
+The interviewee immediately gets flustered and refuses to comply.
 So I made it a point on live interviews to always adjust my glasses a few times.

 In prepping for an interview, a recruiter told me “if you struggle during the coding challenge, just remember to talk to them about what you’re thinking.
 Ask questions.”
 This is good time-worn advice, but she followed it up with a new one: “one candidate was struggling then went off camera briefly.
 When he came back on he suddenly was able to finish the challenge easily.
 The team assumed he just punched the problem into an AI, and they passed on him.”